windy/wblog/README.md

 Characteristic:

 * Awful reading feeling for reader
-* Inpendent comment system, store data on your own sever
+* Independent comment system, store data on your own sever
-* With mardown support, you can post powerful and clean articles
+* With mardown supported, you can post both powerful and clean formatted article(s)

 A demo came from my English blog: <http://en.yafeilee.me>